Is it time?

 The Beer and Wine Model is the big idea.

 Liberty.
 Equal rights.
 Civil rights.
-Racial justice.
+Ethnic justice.
 These core American values support the beer and wine model of legalization; far better than the evils of Prohibition laws.

 What should marijuana legalization look like in Minnesota?
 The People should have at least equal rights to marijuana as to beer and wine.
 With that core principle, the rest takes care of itself.